GoogleCloudPlatform/cloudml-samples/tpu/templates/tools/README_BASE.md

     --use-tpu
 ```

-### Training on Compute Engine
+### Train on Compute Engine

-1. Create TPU Node
+1. Create TPU from the console [TPU page](https://console.cloud.google.com/compute/tpus).
+Record `TPU-NAME` of your choice.

-    Do either of the following:

-    * Go to console.cloud.google.com/compute/tpus to create a TPU node.

-    * Use gcloud commandline tool:

-    ```
-    gcloud compute tpus create TPU-NAME \
-    --zone=ZONE \
-    --network=default \
-    --range=10.0.5.0/29 \
-    --accelerator-type=v2-8 \
-    --version=1.9
-    ```

-1. Create GCE VM in the same `ZONE`
+1. Create a GCE VM in the same `ZONE` from the console [GCE VM page](https://console.cloud.google.com/compute/instances)

-    ...

-1. Connect to the GCE VM
+1. Connect to the GCE VM by clicking on the `SSH` button.

-    ...

 1. Run from the GCE VM: